 It started with a group that would come to be known as The Hillside Group, which launched the software pattern discipline at its first meeting in Colorado in August, 1993.
-The group was inspired by the work of a building architect, Christopher Alexander, about the theory of design.
-Alexander’s many books (e.g., , , ) were the primary inspiration for the use of the pattern form in the software community and are the main foundation of late-20th century pattern design theory.
+The group was inspired by the 1960s and 1970s work of a building architect, Christopher Alexander, on the theory of design.
+Alexander’s many books (e.g., , , , , , ) were the primary inspiration for the use of the pattern form in the software community and are the main foundation of late-20th century pattern design theory.
 The Hillside Group brought this thinking into the software community.
 The Scrum patterns that evolved into this book would strive to retain the central tenets of Alexandrian patterns such as generativity, pattern languages, emergence, and the centrality of geometry and form, in addition to being a way of presenting expert knowledge.

 Organizational patterns were there from the beginning of the software patterns efforts: However, they were certainly a minority effort and the larger pattern community, which was writing patterns of computer code, viewed them with skepticism.
-Jim Coplien wrote up Developing in Pairs in November of 1993 after a discussion with Paul Chisholm and Ward Cunningham, where they discovered three independently “invented” uses — a key criterion for being pattern.
+Jim Coplien wrote up Developing in Pairs in November of 1993 after a discussion with Paul Chisholm and Ward Cunningham, where they discovered three independently “invented” uses — a key criterion for being a pattern.
 And a year later in August 1994, the organizational patterns appeared in draft at the first PLoP® (Pattern Languages of Programs) conference in Allerton Park, Illinois.
 A refined and expanded version of these patterns was published in the first PLoP book in May 1995.
 Neil Harrison joined the research effort and he and Cope continued to refine the work, refining and adding patterns along the way.
-Steve Berczuk would publish an early work that explored the relationship between organizational structure and software development in 1996, and in the meantime, Jeff Sutherland, Mike Beedle and others extended the original organizational patterns with additional ones, offering the entire combination as a “Scrum pattern” collection at the 1998 patterns conference.
+Steve Berczuk would publish an early work that explored the relationship between organizational structure and software development in 1996 (, pp. 521-528), and in the meantime, Jeff Sutherland, Mike Beedle and others extended the original organizational patterns with additional ones, offering the entire combination as a “Scrum pattern” collection at the 1998 patterns conference (see , pp. 637-651).
 Wiley published Organizational Patterns of Agile Software Development in July 2004, which was based largely on the work of Coplien and Harrison but which also reflected contributions from Alistair Cockburn, Ward Cunningham, Bruce Whitenack, and Steve Berczuk.

 Four of us met in Stora Nyteboda, Sweden in the summer of 2008 to map organizational patterns to Scrum.
 James Coplien and Gertrud Bjørnvig facilitated the session while Jeff Sutherland and Jens Østergaard would categorize organizational patterns in three categories: